RevoltDevScript/Revolt-Script/README.md

-# 🚀 Revolt – The #1 Edgenuity & Edmentum Course Tool
+# 🚀 Revolt – The #1 Edgenuity, Edmentum & Subject Course Tool
 ## 🎁 Free 4-Hour Trial Keys Available
 Not sure if Revolt is right for you?
 Try it first.
 We offer **free 4-hour access keys** so you can explore every feature before making a decision.